If you can keep your head when all about you

 problems - creatively and cooperatively.

-Levelers' words and bodies are mostly congruent - such people appear to be
+Levelers' words and bodies are usually congruent - such people appear to be

 ‘on the level’, centered, factual and cooperative (all good leadership qualities).
 A Leveler communication style is useful for discussing goals